intel/iot-js-api/api/board/aio.md

 AIO API
 =======

-The AIO API supports reading analog input pins that measure analog voltage signal between 0 and a maximum voltage (usually 3.3 or 5 Volts), then do Analog-to-Digital Conversion (ADC) with a resolution of 10 or 12 bits on most boards, so that the result (pin value) is 0 to 1023 or 0 to 4095, inclusively.
+The AIO API supports reading analog input pins that measure the analog voltage signal between 0 and a maximum voltage (usually 3.3 or 5 Volts), then do Analog-to-Digital Conversion (ADC) with a resolution of 10 or 12 bits on most boards, so that the result (pin value) is 0 to 1023 or 0 to 4095, inclusively.

 On some boards access to AIO may be asynchronous.
 This API provides both synchronous and asynchronous read.
 Also, applications can subscribe to an event that is fired when data is sampled on the pin, and if not interested in all samples, it can also provide a hint to the implementation about a minimum time between two events.